gisellereyes789/Codepath-Prework-iOS/README.md

 The following **required** functionality is completed:

-- [x] Users are see a screen with three labels and a button
+- [x] Users are seeing a screen with three labels and a button
 - [x] Tapping the button changes the screen color to a random color

 ## Video Walkthrough